 Review of GEDmatch Genesis Costs

 GEDmatch is primarily a free DNA upload site and a set of free DNA analysis tools.
 Most of the features of GEDmatch, including those described above, are free tools to analyze your DNA.

-For $10 a month you can have access to “Tier 1” features.
-Tier 1 users have an increased number of results in the one-to-many tool — going from 3,000 matched DNA kits to 100,000.
-Users also are able to see which segments match in the one-to-many tool and which kits matched on the same segment.
+For $10 a month you have access to “Tier 1” features.
+Tier 1 users have more results in the One-to-Many tool — going from 3,000 matched DNA kits to 100,000.
+Users are also able to see which segments match in the One-to-Many tool and which kits matched on the same segment.

 An experimental tool also lets users reconstruct a family tree from these results.
-There is also a tool that attempts to reconstruct the genome of an ancestor from the genetic data of the descendants.
+There is also a tool that attempts to reconstruct the genome of an ancestor from the descendants’ genetic data.

 GEDmatch Genesis in the News

-GEDmatch Genesis hit the news after it was used to identify the Golden State Killer, a serial killer and a rapist who was active in California from 1974-1986.
-He was identified when a DNA sample he left at a crime scene was run through GEDmatch’s “one-to-many” tool.
+GEDmatch Genesis hit the news after it was used to identify the Golden State Killer, a serial killer and rapist who was active in California from 1974-1986.
+He was identified when a DNA sample left at a crime scene was run through GEDmatch’s “One-to-Many” tool.
 Ten to twenty kits identified as third to fourth cousins were found in the genetic database.

 Police worked with genealogists to narrow down to two possible suspects.
 Joseph James DeAngelo was confirmed to be the killer by comparing the crime scene sample to DNA DeAngelo left on his car door and in his trash.